 How Did Mercedes-Benz AMG Begin and Continue to Evolve?

 Aufrecht and Melcher were off and running from the start of their efforts.
 These two engineers began working on the 300 SE’s racing engine until Daimler-Benz halted all motorsport development projects.
 This pause in activity didn’t stop Aufrecht and Melcher from pursuing their goals.
-Aufrecht’s house served as the headquarters where Aufrecht and Melcher would continue working on the 300 SE’s racing engine.
+Aufrecht’s house was the headquarters where Aufrecht and Melcher would continue working on the 300 SE’s racing engine.

 These extracurricular efforts proved successful when one of the two engineer’s colleagues took the 300 SE’s engine to the start of the German Touring Car Championship in 1965 before winning ten times.
 It wasn’t long until Aufrecht and Melcher solidified their reputations as experts in optimizing and sustaining Mercedes-Benz vehicle performance.